eecs394-f16/Superhero-Fueling/README.md

 * "Name": The name of the food (string)
 * "Fact": Helpful facts associated with the food (string)
 * "Value": Point value associated with the food.
 Average of all selected food point values determines whether the user sees a successful animation, a falling animation, or a kryptonite image (number).
-* "Power": An indication of how helpful the food is to superman (string: "High", "Medium", or "Low")
+* "Power": An indication of how helpful the food is to the superhero (string: "High", "Medium", or "Low")
 * "SS": Serving size (string)
 * "Cal": Calories (number)
 * "F_g": Fat (number, in grams)